 There is nothing more agonizing than the annoying drip or slow seeping effect of a leak in the house.
-At Elite Remodeling Services, your local P, we know exactly what causes these leaks and how to fix them.
+At Elite Remodeling Services, your local professional, we know exactly what causes these leaks and how to fix them.
 Let’s explore how you can deal with an emergency roof leak more in-depth.

 What causes a roof leak?